mpounsett/3-DNS-Protocol/DNS3-RR-Protocol.md

 DNS registration systems are designed around making registrations easy and fast.
-When it comes to setting up the master (or primary) DNS service, the level of ease varies greatly depending on whether the DNS operator is the registrar, registrant, or a third party.
+When it comes to setting up the master (or primary) DNS service, the level of ease varies greatly depending on whether the DNS operator is the Registrar, Registrant, or a third party.

-When the registrar is the DNS operator, it is able to directly and automatically make changes at the registray as necessary.
-If the registrant is the DNS operator, they can make whatever changes they need using whatever interface the registrar provides.
-A third party DNS operator, on the other hand, must go through the registrant (who may or may not be technically capable) in order to have changes submitted through the registrar to the registry.
+When the Registrar is the DNS operator, it is able to directly and automatically make changes at the Registry as necessary.
+If the Registrant is the DNS operator, they can make whatever changes they need using whatever interface the Registrar provides.
+A third party DNS operator, on the other hand, must go through the Registrant (who may or may not be technically capable) in order to have changes submitted through the Registrar to the Registry.

 There are many examples of common failure modes with a third-party DNS
 operator:
-   - submission of incorrect data to the registrar due to copy and paste errors, or unintentionally omitting important data
+- submission of incorrect data to the Registrar due to copy and paste errors, or unintentionally omitting important data
-   - registrants failing to submit data to the registrar in a timely manner
+- Registrants failing to submit data to the Registrar in a timely manner
 - failure to remove DS records when moving from a DNS operator that supports DNSSEC to one that does not

 These sorts of human errors can result in partial or complete failure of a zone for anyone using a DNSSEC validating resolver.
-The protocol described by this draft is intended to simplify the process of updating delegation information, for both the registrant and third party DNS operators, by enabling automation and eliminating obvious and common sources of human error.
+The protocol described by this draft is intended to simplify the process of updating delegation information, for both the Registrant and third party DNS operators, by enabling automation and eliminating obvious and common sources of human error.

-# Notional Conventions
+# Notational Conventions

-## Definitions

-For the purposes of this draft, a third-party DNS Operator is any DNS Operator responsible for a zone where the operator is neither the Registrant nor the Registrar of record for the delegation.

-Uses of the word 'Registrar' in this document may also be applied to
-resellers: an entity that sells delegations through a registrar with whom the entity has a reseller agreement.

 ## RFC2119 Keywords